Riuseigi/PokeDex-App/README.md

 - Utilize version control (e.g., Git) to track changes and manage different versions of your project.
 - Write clean and well-commented code for maintainability and collaboration.

-By following these outlined steps and continuously refining your code, you can create a comprehensive and engaging PokeDex website app for Pokemon enthusiasts.
-Remember to tailor the features and complexity of the project to your skill level and available time.